 PP noted the recent IR5 design release, which provided a significant uplift in the clarity of aspects of the MHHS design and supports testing requirements.
 The implementation of IR5 means the number of open DINs has reduced significantly.
 The Programme are continuing to assess DINs in terms of whether they are critical for SIT to support the stability of the design during testing.

-HE believed the Fast Track Design Change Process (the ‘DIN process’) was working well and had enabled a large volume of minor change to be agreed and implemented efficiently.
+HE believed the Fast Track Design Change Process (the ‘DIN process’) was working well and had enabled a large volume of minor change to be agreed and implemented efficiently, but suggested areas for improvement around better signposting of documentation when communicating interim releases and ensuring internal alignment within the Programme so that DINs are not closed where there is active DRG discussion.
+PP advised HE that “aged” DINs, especially those from early in the year, will get the necessary focus now that IR5 has been implemented.
 CBu agreed it was impressive the number of DINs resolved via the process and praised the efforts of the Programme on this.
 CBu noted IR5 was a large release and this had implications for participants in reviewing and incorporating the changes into their design and build activities, but it was recognised the changes were important to support SIT.
 CBu requested the Programme are cognisant of future changes and DINs required to ensure activities can be incorporated into SIT which would support Qualification testing (QT) and Placing Reliance (PR).

 DAG Terms of Reference